How words are described

 |old||old daughter||old son|

 |Other adjectives: real, little, young, illegitimate, new, elder, deceased, surrogate, last, estranged, older, newborn, adopted, favorite, biological, eldest, younger, oldest, unborn, youngest.|

 Both words in one sentence

-Google Ngram Viewer shows how "lad" and "son" have occurred on timeline
+Google Ngram Viewer shows how "daughter" and "son" have occurred on timeline